-Green Bay had four wins over ranked opponents from 2008-12, including a 65-56 victory over No. 12/13 Michigan State in the 2011 NCAA Second Round.
+Green Bay had four wins over ranked opponents in the last four seasons, including a 65-56 victory over No. 12/13 Michigan State in the 2011 NCAA second round.
 The Phoenix entered the tournament as a No. 5 seed, defeating the No. 4 Spartans to reach the Sweet 16 for the first time school history.
 Green Bay also defeated No. 21 Virginia 69-67 in the first round of the 2010 tournament.

 Bollant was named the Horizon League Coach of the Year for the fourth time in 2012, guiding Green Bay to a 31-2 record despite losing Horizon League co-Players of the Year Kayla Tetschlag and Celeste Hoewisch.
 Senior Julie Wojta was a finalist for the Wade Trophy and earned WBCA Second Team All-America honors.